 particular historical outcomes, and allow us to assess the nature of ancient

-For these reasons, I am trying to study key institutions cross-culturally,
+these reasons, I seek to study key institutions cross-culturally, focusing on

-Social Science History Institute.
-Together with Peter Bang of the University of
+Institute.
+Together with Peter Bang of the University of Copenhagen, I have

-Barchiesi.
-In addition, I have launched an international research initiative
+Alessandro Barchiesi.
+In addition, I have launched an

 Finally, transdisciplinarity, again exemplified by my interest in historical demography, a field of